johnnysee/johnnysee/README.md

 In my free time I enjoy to code, spend time with family and play padel.

-Looking forward to connect and have a chat!

 ## Skills
 • JavaScript HTML and CSS <br />
 • React for Front End Development <br />